Celine Dion: 2007–2010: D'elles, Taking Chances, and Taking Chances Tour

 On 21 May 2007, Dion released the French-language album D'elles (About Them), which debuted at the top of the Canadian album charts, selling 72,200 copies in its first week.
 It marked her tenth No. 1 album in the SoundScan era, and her eighth debut at the top position.
 In Canada, the album has been certified 2× platinum, and within the first month had already shipped half a million units worldwide.
 D'Elles also reached No. 1 in France and Belgium.
-The first single "Et s'il n'en restait qu'une (je serais celle-là)" (meaning "And If There Was Only One Woman Left (I Would Be That One)") debuted at the top of the French singles chart a month earlier.
+The first single "Et s'il n'en restait qu'une (je serais celle-là)" (meaning "And If There Were Only One Woman Left, (I Would Be That One)") debuted at the top of the French singles chart a month earlier.
 Later in same year, she released the English album Taking Chances on 12 November in Europe, and 13 November in North America.
 Her first English studio album since 2003's One Heart, it featured pop, R&B, and rock inspired music.
 For this album, she collaborated with John Shanks and ex-Evanescence guitarist Ben Moody, as well as Kristian Lundin, Peer Åström, Linda Perry, Japanese singer Yuna Ito, and R&B singer and songwriter Ne-Yo.
 Dion stated, "I think this album represents a positive evolution in my career ...
 I'm feeling strong, maybe a little gutsier than in the past, and just as passionate about music and life as I ever was."
 She launched her year-long global Taking Chances Tour on 14 February 2008 in South Africa, performing 132 dates in stadiums and arenas across 5 continents.

 The Taking Chances Tour was a great success in the United States, reaching the No. 1 spot on the Billboard Boxscore, having sold out every concert in the U.S. and Canada.
 In addition, she appeared on Idol Gives Back for a second year in a row.
 Dion was nominated for six Juno Awards in 2008, adding to her 53 previous nominations (an all-time record).
 Her nominations included Artist of the Year, Pop Album of the Year (for Taking Chances), Francophone Album of the Year (for D'elles) and Album of the Year (for both Taking Chances and D'elles).
 The following year, she was nominated for 3 Juno Awards including the Fan Choice Award, Song of the Year (for "Taking Chances"), and Music DVD of the Year (for Live in Las Vegas: A New Day...)